-Rosatom has launched the creation of reactor equipment for the first SMR unit in Uzbekistan.
-This was reported by the press service of the state corporation.
+Rosatom has started creating reactor equipment for the first SMR unit in Uzbekistan, the state corporation's press service reported.

-An ingot of alloyed steel weighing 205 tons has already been cast at the AEM-Spetsstal metallurgical plant.
+An alloyed steel ingot weighing 205 tons has already been cast at the AEM-Spetsstal metallurgical plant.

 From it, machine builders will later manufacture the flange of the RITM-200N reactor plant vessel for a small nuclear power plant (SMR) being built in Uzbekistan according to a Russian project.
 Then the metallurgical blank will be transferred to other enterprises of the division for assembling the reactor vessel into a single unit.